d2s/Documentation/docs/Encrypted.md

 A restore of the local encrypted catalog can be verified with `/usr/local/bin/rclone sync demoEncrypted: /Volumes/Home/thomas/tmp --dry-run --verbose` or by RcloneOSX.
 The command restores whatever is saved within the encrypted catalog to my tmp catalog in home directory.

 ### Setup in RcloneOSX

+The catalog `/Volumes/Home/thomas/demoEncryptedorg` is the not encrypted source catalog to be backed up.
+The catalog `/Volumes/Home/thomas/demoEncryptedrclone` is the catalog where rclone is by `rclone config`, to encrypt and store whatever is in the source catalog.

 ![Main view](screenshots/master/encrypted/rclone1.png)
 ![Main view](screenshots/master/encrypted/rclone2.png)